Recurrence Relations and Dispersive Techniques for Precision Multi-Loop Calculations: Introduction

-In \citep{AA-1, AA-2, AA-3, AA-4, AA-5}, it was developed a comprehensive two-loop framework, specifically for polarized M{\o}ller scattering: an essential channel for future parity-violation experiments.
+A comprehensive two-loop framework was developed in \citep{AA-1, AA-2, AA-3, AA-4, AA-5}, specifically for polarized M{\o}ller scattering: an essential channel for future parity-violation experiments.
 The group systematically advanced from reducible two-loop and quadratic one-loop contributions to two-loop irreducible self-energies, vertex and box calculations.
-These results quantified higher-order electroweak effects in parity-violating asymmetries, establishing reliable theoretical uncertainties at the sub-percent level-critical for the forthcoming MOLLER experiment.
+These results quantified higher-order electroweak effects in parity-violating asymmetries, establishing reliable theoretical uncertainties at the sub-percent level, which are critical for the forthcoming MOLLER experiment.

-Beyond differential-equation and sector-decomposition strategies, a distinct line of development has been the dispersive approach developed in \citep{AA1}-\citep{AB19a}.
+Beyond differential-equation and sector-decomposition strategies, a distinct line of development has been the dispersive approach introduced in \citep{AA1}-\citep{AB19a}.
 This methodology expresses multi-point Passarino-Veltman functions in a two-point-function basis, replacing sub-loop insertions with effective propagators represented by dispersion integrals.
 The result is a semi-analytical bridge between purely analytic amplitude reductions and purely numerical integration techniques.

 The dispersive framework preserves key analytic properties --- threshold behavior, unitarity cuts, and gauge invariance --- while reducing computational demands.
 It is especially attractive for low-energy observables where delicate cancellations between diagrams require high numerical precision.
 Furthermore, real-experiment implementation often involves acceptance and energy-threshold cuts that significantly affect radiative corrections; the dispersive formulation allows these to be incorporated naturally at the numerical-integration stage.
+An example of an application of the dispersive approach to multi-loop ``banana" integrals can be found in Ref.~\cite{ChYCh}.
+Another example is the precision studies of the Higgs boson at future colliders, which requires the inclusion of next-to-next-to-leading-order (NNLO) electroweak corrections.
+In \citep{FR1a}, the planar and non-planar double-box topologies with multiple massive propagators in the loops are computed numerically by transforming one of the sub-loops using Feynman parametrization and a dispersion representation.
+This was followed by \citep{FR1b}, which provides a complete calculation of the NNLO electroweak corrections involving closed fermion loops.